occopus/docs/sphinx/source/user/tutorial-advanced.rst

 Advanced
 ========

-This section will be filled up with examples during April 2016.
-Revisit this page for new examples!

 In this section more advanced solutions will be shown.
 The examples will introduce complex infrastructures or will introduce more complex features of the Occopus tool.

 Please, note that the following examples require a properly configured Occopus, therefore we suggest to continue this section if you already followed the instructions written in the :ref:`Installation <installation>` section.

 Chef-Apache2
 ~~~~~~~~~~~~
-This tutorial uses Chef as a configuration management tool to deploy a two-node infrastructure containing a MySQL server node and a Wordpress node.
-The Wordpress node will connect to the MySQL database.
+This tutorial uses Chef as a configuration management tool to deploy a one-node infrastructure containing an Apache2 web server.

 **Features**

-In this example, the following feature(s) will be demonstrated:

  - using Chef as a configuration management tool to deploy services
  - assembling the run-lists of the chef-clients on the nodes